skagra/diy-cpu/docs/build-and-run.md

 # Build and Run

-The build process requires the compilation of the custom µcode assembler (`microasm`), its use to assemble µcode and decoder ROMs to orchestrate the CPU's operation and the assembly some of system machine code and the machine code program to execute.
-The digital circuit simulation is then configured to use the build assets.
+The build process requires:

+* Compilation of the µcode assembler (`microasm`).
+* Use of `microasm` to assemble µcode and decoder ROMs.
+* Assembly of some of system machine code.
+* Assemble of the *user* machine code program to execute.
+* Configuration of the digital circuit simulator to use the the above.

 1. Run the `all` task in Visual Studio Code.
 This will:

    * Compile the microcode assembler (`microasm`).

-   * Assemble machine code:
+   * Assemble all machine code:

       * `examples` - Example machine code programs to run on the CPU.
       * `os` - The *operating system*.
 Actually just an interrupt handler and settings for the `IRQ` vector and reset vector.
-      * `tests` - Machine code tests to check all op codes are correctly implemented.
+      * `tests` - Machine code tests to check all machine code instructions are correctly implemented.

-1. Run `microasm` to build the µcode ROM images and decoder ROM images used by the CPU:
+1. Run `microasm` to build the µcode ROM images and decoder ROM images:

    * `uROM-[0-5].bin` - µcode routines executed by the *control unit* to orchestrate the operation of the CPU.
    * `mModeDecoder.bin` - Addressing mode decoder ROM.